cryptoshepherd/Crypto-Whales-Telegram-Bot/README.md

 ## Key Features

 * The List of Ethereum as well Bitcoin addresses can be customized
-* Fully portable, this bot can runs on a VPS or whereever python 3.9.x is available
+* Fully portable, this bot can runs on a VPS or wherever python 3.9.x is available

 ## To do